-- (2) All outstanding awards represent shares pursuant to the 2020 Plan.
-The shares pursuant to the 2020 Plan include 1,063,333 performance-based awards expected to achieve the performance milestones at the 200% vesting target. - (3) Under the 2020 Plan, a total of 809,620 shares were available for issuance in the form of restricted stock, restricted stock units, stock options, or other stock-based or cash-based awards as of December 31, 2022.
-Under the ESPP, a total of 453,274 shares were available for issuance as of December 31, 2022.
+- (2) All outstanding awards represent shares pursuant to the 2020 Plan. - (3) Under the 2020 Plan, a total of 2,996,618 shares were available for issuance in the form of restricted stock, restricted stock units, stock options, or other stock-based or cash-based awards as of December 31, 2023, excluding shares to be issued under outstanding equity awards.
+Under the ESPP, a total of 407,519 shares were available for issuance as of December 31, 2023.

-The remainder of the response to this Item 12 will be included in our definitive proxy statement to be filed with the SEC with respect to our 2023 Annual Meeting of Stockholders and is incorporated herein by reference.
+The remainder of the response to this Item 12 will be included in our definitive proxy statement to be filed with the SEC with respect to our 2024 Annual Meeting of Stockholders and is incorporated herein by reference.